AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-person-capture-for-a-social-app.md

 # Configure Person Capture for a Social App {#configure-person-capture-for-a-social-app}

-When you create a&nbsp; [referral offer](../../../../product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md)&nbsp;or a&nbsp; [sweepstakes](../../../../product-docs/demand-generation/social/sweepstakes/create-sweepstakes.md), you can configure what information you request and what information you require from people in order to participate.
+When you create a  [referral offer](../../../../product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md) or a  [sweepstakes](../../../../product-docs/demand-generation/social/sweepstakes/create-sweepstakes.md), you can configure what information you request and what information you require from people in order to participate.

 >[!NOTE]
 >